Dungeness: Philip Hughes

 Artist Ziad Antar in Conversation with Mihaela Varzari

-Antar will present his work, followed by a Q&A with Mihaela Varzari and the screening of his feature-length film Johnny Got His Gun (1971).
-You can book a ticket here.
+Antar presented his work, followed by a Q&A with Mihaela Varzari and the screening of the feature-length film Johnny Got His Gun (1971).

 Wednesday May 18, 13:10 – 13:40